kr15h/projection-mapping-with-rpi/slides.md

 ---

-# [fit] Keeping System up to Date
+# Keeping System up to Date

-Once in a while it is a good idea to update the system.
-To do that use the following commands.
+Use the following commands to update your Raspberry Pi.

 ```
 sudo apt-get clean